 1. Green Beans

-Green beans are a classic accompaniment to chicken parmesan, and for good reason.
+Green beans (Check out these canned green beans recipes) are a classic accompaniment to chicken parmesan, and for good reason.

 Green beans have a slightly bitter taste and crunchy texture that contrast well with the rich, savory flavor of chicken parmesan.

 2. Roasted Potatoes